 Redding, California: Gateway to Mount Shasta and Lake Shasta

 Nearby, picturesque Lake Shasta, formed by damming several rivers in the 1950s, is perfect for boating in three seasons.
-It’s also home to Holiday Harbor Marina with the largest houseboating community in the U.S.
+It’s also home to Holiday Harbor Marina with the largest houseboating community in the U.S. Please check the local conditions before you book as California water shortages have made some areas difficult to boat in.

 Redding on the Water: Touring Shasta Caverns